 Both BRT systems are successful BRT schemes for their own population demographics, however, due in part to the fact that the ITDP criteria puts an emphasis on infrastructure such as ‘central stations’, ‘sliding doors at stations’ and ‘passing points at stations’ which due to the characteristics of UK cities is unlikely to be of benefit to UK BRT schemes apart from raising construction costs, UK systems are only ever likely to achieve a ‘Bronze Standard’ compared to Bogota’s ‘Gold’ Standard.

 The disparity between categorising of the UK systems and the rest of the world creates an argument to suggest that the ITPD scoring system is not applicable for use on UK BRT systems and a blanket based approach to BRT systems throughout the globe is not applicable when there are so many different variables which can contribute to a successful BRT scheme.

 Developing a common standard for BRT systems

-As a consequence the research is currently examining the notion of developing a common standard for BRT systems in the UK to provide for a more uniform delivery to quantifying the benefits of the existing UK schemes.
-This will provide more detailed and comparable analysis of performance and patronage information to provide better guidance on what a ‘true’ BRT system is and further analysis to inform future BRT schemes how to be successful and securing funding.
+As a consequence, the research is currently examining the notion of developing a common standard for BRT systems in the UK to provide for a more uniform delivery to quantify the benefits of the existing UK schemes.
+This will provide a more detailed and comparable analysis of performance and patronage information to provide better guidance on what a ‘true’ BRT system is and further analysis to inform future BRT schemes on how to be successful and secure funding.